Richard B. Spencer: Public speaking

 During a speech Spencer delivered in mid-November 2016 at an alt-right conference attended by approximately 200 people in Washington, D.C., Spencer quoted Nazi propaganda in the original German and denounced Jews.
 Audience members cheered and gave the Nazi salute when he said, "Hail Trump, hail our people, hail victory!" and extended his right arm with a glass to toast that victory.
 Spencer later defended their conduct, stating that the Nazi salute was given in a spirit of "irony and exuberance".
 It was later reported that Spencer had given the Nazi salute at a karaoke bar in April 2016.
 Additionally, in 2017, sources indicate Spencer pressured followers to give him the Sieg Heil salute when he entered a room.
-Leaked texts between Spencer and Eli Mosley indicate that those who refused to give the Nazi salute to Spencer, such as Jason Kessler, were stigmatized within the movement.
+Leaked texts indicate that those who refused to give the Nazi salute to Spencer, such as Jason Kessler, were stigmatized within the movement.

 Groups and events which Spencer has spoken to include the Property and Freedom Society, the American Renaissance conference, and the HL Mencken Club.
 In November 2016, an online petition to prevent Spencer from speaking at Texas A&M University on December 6, 2016, was signed by thousands of students, employees, and alumni.
 A protest and a university-organized counter-event were held to coincide with Spencer's event.
 On January 20, 2017, Spencer attended the inauguration of Donald Trump.
 As he was giving an impromptu interview on a nearby street afterwards, a masked man punched Spencer in the face, then fled.
 A video of the incident was posted online, leading to divergent views on whether the attack was appropriate.

 Shortly after the violent Unite the Right rally in Charlottesville, Virginia, in August 2017, the University of Florida denied Spencer's request for a September 2017 speaking opportunity, citing public safety grounds after opposition from students and locals of Gainesville, Florida.
 Due to safety reasons, he was also denied speaking requests at Louisiana State University and Michigan State University in August 2017.
 In September 2017, Cameron Padgett, who tried to book Spencer, sued MSU; he was represented by Kyle Bristow, an MSU alumnus.

 On August 16, during a television interview with Israeli Channel 2 anchor Danny Kushmaro, Spencer claimed that "Jews are vastly over-represented in... 'the establishment', that is, Ivy League educated people who really determine policy".

 Spencer's National Policy Institute, David Duke, Stefan Molyneux, and American Renaissance magazine were among the white nationalist outlets banned by YouTube from their platform in late June 2020 for not following the platform's policies on hate speech.